LiveBench/LiveBench/README.md

 Most of the code we will use for generation and evaluation is currently in `livebench/`.
 This is adapted from [FastChat](https://github.com/lm-sys/FastChat)'s `llm_judge` module.

-The benchmark-specific files (questions, answers, model outputs, evaluation functions, and evaluation results) are in `livebench/data/live_bench`.
-It is organized by top-level category (math, reasoning, data analysis, coding, writing) and within each category are each sub-task.
-Coding problems from livebench/coding are from LiveCodeBench, and execution-based evaluation for coding problems is done with LiveCodeBench's tools under `lcb_runner`.

-The code to generate questions is in the folder `question_generation`, and we will not make this public.
-We also have a few notebooks in the `notebooks` folder.

 ## Installation

 Tested on Python 3.10